 A decade is a long time in restaurant years – especially in Melbourne, land of the fickle diner.
-So what is it about this high-end Cantonese restaurant that’s kept it kicking strong through 38 years, two recessions, the digital age and a plague of screechers decreeing the death of fine dining?
+So what is it about this high-end Cantonese restaurant that’s kept it kicking strong through 46 years, two recessions, a pandemic, the digital age and a plague of screechers decreeing the death of fine dining?

 There’s the unwavering attention to detail to start: service at Flower Drum is a carefully choreographed dance, which some of its waiters have been perfecting for 20-plus years.
 There’s not a second you’re not in someone’s scope from the moment you step into the Market Lane foyer.
 Hands are shaken.
 Regulars are greeted by name – they have their own tables and order dishes long gone from the menu.
 But it’s allowed.
 So long as executive chef Anthony Lui has the ingredients, he’ll still pull a lemon chicken out of the hat if he’s asked.